atlassubbed/play-movie-app/README.md

   You can also bundle the min/gzipped client into `dist/` with `npm run build`.

+### using the app

+  You'll see a list of popular movies.
+You can find other movies by using the search bar!
+The list will automatically update to show you movies that match your search.
+Clicking on a movie will bring up details about the movie.
+Direct URLs to searches and movie details can be shared with your friends (assuming the app is being hosted publicly).

 ### tools

 I wrote a basic webpack 4 boilerplate generator last year.
 It supports minification, compression, content-hashed filenames, running dev servers, and testing client-side code.
 I'm using it here instead of `create-react-app`.
 I'm sure `create-react-app` is pretty straightforward, but vanilla webpack is probably sufficient for this project.